-8 perfect parks for top dog days out
+8 perfect parks for top dog days out at Essex Country Parks

 From traffic free landscapes to waterside walks we have eight top dog walks for you and your furry friends.

-Posted on 6th October 2025
+Posted on 7th October 2025

-From rolling open landscapes, to paths through ancient woodland, beaches and waterside walks, the Essex Country Parks are open all year round and offer a wide variety of quiet, traffic free routes in beautiful landscapes for you to take a trip with your four-legged friend.
+From rolling open landscapes, to paths through ancient woodland, beaches and waterside ways, Essex Country Parks are open all year round and offer a wide variety of quiet, traffic free routes in beautiful landscapes for you to take a trip with your four-legged friend.
 Explore top places to take your furry friend(s) for a top day out.

-We welcome all well-behaved dogs to the Essex Country Parks but please remember to keep them under control at all times and on the lead where they might disturb wildlife and grazing livestock.
-Read our Responsible Dogs feature to help plan your visit.
+We welcome all well-behaved dogs at Essex Country Parks but please remember to keep them under control at all times and on the lead where they might disturb wildlife, grazing livestock and other visitors.

 With over 300 acres at their paws Belhus Woods Country Park is perfect for pooches looking to take their owners on a long walk.